 "Fail" refers to a case of non-delivery of specific securities by the scheduled time due to reasons other than the creditworthiness of the relevant trade counterparty.
-"Fails Practice" refers to a market routine that prescribes general clerical procedures to be performed between the parties in a Fail instance and provides as a principle that a Fail event does not automatically imply default ((1)).
+"Fails Practice" refers to a market routine that prescribes general clerical procedures to be performed between the parties in a Fail instance and provides as a principle that a Fail event does not automatically imply default (()).

 Fails Practice was introduced in January 2001 when the RTGS system for JGB settlement was adopted in Japan.
 Back then, a fair number of parties neither understood the need for Fails Practice nor had the clerical processing frameworks in place, which prevented Fails Practice from becoming established procedure.
 However, in connection with the collapse of the investment bank Lehman Brothers in September 2008, default contagion caused an unprecedented surge in Fail events.
 Subsequently, as a means for market participants to reduce Fail risk, avoiding new repurchase transactions altogether became increasingly widespread, which reduced liquidity not only in the repurchase (repo) market but also in the JGB market.
-This experience led in May 2009 to the inception of the Working Group concerning Review of Fails Practice for Bond Trading, an organ subordinate to the Japan Securities Dealers Association's Bonds Committee, which provided a market cross-sectional reviewing framework for policies to reduce Fail frequency and to further establish Fails Practice as a standard.
-The final report was released in April 2010.
-The current revision of Fails Practice has been implemented since November 2010, and it includes a newly introduced Fails Charge () and an accelerated Cut-Off Time.
+Based on such experience, Fails Practice was revised since November 2010 to introduce Fails Charge (2) and accelerate Cut-Off Time (3).